 The ability to earn Ultimate Rewards and redeem them at 1.25¢ per point via the Chase travel portal or transfer them to 13 different hotel and airline partners are the big reasons to love the Sapphire Preferred.

-Built-in travel protection, a low annual fee (waived the first year), excellent earning rates and no foreign transaction fees all make the Chase Sapphire Preferred® Card the best option if you're looking for the right travel rewards card to start.
+Built-in travel protection, an affordable annual fee, excellent earning rates, and no foreign transaction fees all make the Chase Sapphire Preferred® Card the best option if you're looking for the right travel rewards card to start.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.